 News and content that may have been missed from the last week around the site.

 â™¦Blu-ray/DVD Releases This Week.
-Headlined by Dallas Buyers Club and Free Birds.
+Headlined by The Raid 2 and Bad Words.